-Photo courtesy Saint Cloud APO
+Photo courtesy City of Saint Cloud.

 Exploring Options for the Alignment of the 33rd Street S Mississippi River Bridge.
 This Project Will Also Look at Connecting the Corridors between CSAH 75 (Roosevelt Road) and US 10.

 Funding Source: FHWA DEMO Funds